synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 If two garbage collection subprocesses run at the same time, we risk a serious data race: the underlying data in the file system may be modified by two entities at the same time, and the offset will be in a bad state.
-Therefore, we must disallow GC-GC Contention.

 ### 4.1.6 Delete-Delete Contention